RMS-DAIM/introduction-to-image-analysis/README.md

 # Slides

-All the slides for the workshop are on Google and accesible [here](https://drive.google.com/drive/folders/1nTeM1MHu74hpmGDSvYeqU-ftX8ANHqI_?usp=sharing).
+All the slides for the workshop are on Google and accessible [here](https://drive.google.com/drive/folders/1nTeM1MHu74hpmGDSvYeqU-ftX8ANHqI_?usp=sharing).

 # Program